leonid-shevtsov/unobtrusive_flash/README.markdown

 Either declare a `.unobtrusive-flash-container` element somewhere on the page to contain the alerts, or Unobtrusive flash will choose the first `.container` or `.container-fluid` element on the page, or fall back to the `body`.

+If you want the flash messages to disappear automatically, set this in your Javascript:

+    UnobtrusiveFlash.flashOptions['timeout'] = 2000; // milliseconds

 ### Option 2: For non-Bootstrap projects

 Also `require unobtrusive_flash_ui` in your `application.js` and `require unobtrusive_flash_ui` in your `application.css`.
 These files contain a no-frills flash message UI that works out of the box.

+If you want the flash messages to disappear automatically, set this in your Javascript:

+    UnobtrusiveFlash.flashOptions['timeout'] = 2000; // milliseconds

 ### Option 3: Roll your own